Bandit Heeler is having a midlife crisis, and ‘Bluey’ wants you to notice

 That’s not the end of Bluey’s commentary on fertility struggles.
 In “The Show,” when Bluey and Bingo are performing a play to their parents, a balloon up Bingo’s shirt representing a baby in the play pops.
 It causes a clear moment between Chilli and Bandit — they grab each other’s hands and their smiles fade momentarily — even if the narrative moves quickly on.
 In the book Hard to Bear by Isabelle Oderberg, which delves into the history and science of miscarriage, she writes to Joe Brumm to ask if the moment really does imply that Chilli miscarried at some point — and Brumm replies to say that it does (the Bluey subreddit lit up with the announcement that the miscarriage is canon, after a poster shared the pages from the book).
 His reply strongly suggests that Chilli and Bandit wanted a third child, but were not able to conceive one.

 That undercurrent resurfaces in “The Sign,” the much-discussed bumper episode of Bluey, coming in at 28 minutes long.
 When the Heelers nearly sell their house and move, Bandit is the one who seems most invested in change — until the very last moment.
-Sitting alone in the empty new house, listening to Bluey’s messages, you can see the weight of uncertainty on him.
+When he pauses outside the new house, it’s clear the weight of uncertainty is upon him.
 Was he hoping a fresh start would fix something unspoken?
 Was he wrestling with the classic midlife impulse to do something big?
 He clearly isn’t sure.
 Ultimately, he decides to stay, but the fact that he even considered uprooting everything suggests that beneath his goofy exterior, Bandit is still figuring out what he wants.

 “The Sign” is a particularly interesting example because it’s like the anti-“Inside Out.”
 A lot of kids’ shows and movies, understandably, take the opposite approach to “The Sign,” choosing to hammer home the message that there’s a lot of stuff we can’t change in life — house moves, divorce — and it’s important to build up resilience to such change and learn to go along with it.
 But “The Sign” plays out a childhood fantasy: that the house move might not go through, that the seemingly inevitable change might not happen.
 It hands Bluey and Bingo a win, and the lesson seems reserved for the grownups: Being the chief decision-maker is hard.
 You can walk back something you’ve realized isn’t right, even if your pride is wounded.
 In other words: Maybe Bandit is having a midlife crisis and acting rashly because of it.
 And maybe that’s OK.